Logiqx/gps-details/docs/devices/suunto/ambit3/README.md

 - Speed (solid line) is often missing, but shown as zero in GPS Speedreader.
 - Spikes in position-derived speeds (dotted line), due to timing issues.
 Records can be "early", or "late".
 - Speed is typically lagging the position-derived speeds by 2 second, almost certainly due to filtering / smoothing.

+### Devices

+This brief investigation looks at 3 tracks from 3 different riders:

+- Ambit3 Sport, windsurfing - 7 Aug 2023
+- Ambit3 Sport, windsurfing - 1 Mar 2024
+- Ambit3 Run, kitesurfing - 9 Sep 2024

+The Suunto Ambit3 watches use the SiRFstar V, according to the technical specifications of the [Ambit3 Sport](https://www.suunto.com/en-gb/Support/Product-support/suunto_ambit3_sport/suunto_ambit3_sport/reference/technical-specifications/) and [Ambit3 Run](https://www.suunto.com/en-gb/Support/Product-support/suunto_ambit3_run/suunto_ambit3_run/reference/technical-specifications/).

+All of the tracks contain exactly the same issues, which are clearly timing related and were introduced by Suunto in late 2021.